-The Indian stock market is expected to open in the green following positive global cues.
-Trends on SGX Nifty indicate a positive opening for the index in India with a 57 points gain.
+The Indian stock market is expected to open on a cautious note as trends on SGX Nifty indicate a flat to negative start for the broader index in India.

 Stay tuned to Moneycontrol to find out what happens in the currency and equity markets today.
 We have collated a list of important headlines across news platforms which could impact Indian as well as international markets:

 The S&P 500 surged on Thursday to its first-ever close above the 4,000 mark, lifted by gains in Microsoft, Amazon and Alphabet, as well as optimism about a recovering U.S. economy.